 So the question of ‘is the internet sustainable’ seems to have a very concerning answer – no.

-Why you need a digital sustainability strategy
+Why you need a digital or web sustainability strategy

 Digital sustainability also means maintaining what you have done over the long-term.
 Creating and launching a website or an app that is sustainable is great, but processes need to be followed and checks implemented to ensure it stays this way.
 For example, for any new page being added to a site, are the images following guidelines set in terms of size limit?
 Are any plugins being added that haven’t been audited first?